 Day 8: Re-visit Machu Picchu + Huayna Picchu hike, afternoon train to Cusco

 To full appreciate Machu Picchu we include a free morning for you to visit Machu Picchu before travelling onto Cusco in the afternoon.
 If you like hiking then this is the perfect opportunity to hike to the view point of Huayna Picchu Mountain or Machu Picchu Mountain (either one included in the price).
-Only when looking down onto Machu Picchu from high above, can you full appreciate the size, location and complexity of this impressive Inca citadel.
+Only when looking down onto Machu Picchu from on high, can you full appreciate the panorama of the size, location and complexity of this impressive Inca citadel.
 In the afternoon, you will take the train to Ollantaytambo, where we will collect you for a road transfer to the Imperial City of Cusco, and on to your hotel for the evening.

 Day 9: Free morning, afternoon guided tour of Cusco & surrounding areas

 The Inca’s called their empire Tahuantinsuyo, and at the heart of the empire was Cusco (called Q’osko during Inca times).
 It was the governing and financial capital of the Incas and was the most important place in the continent.
-According to ancient Spanish chronicles Cusco was also a place of vast wealth, with streets lined full of temples and incredible shrines.
-Although nowadays many of the city’s Inca structures have colonial Spanish buildings superimposed on top of them, Cusco’s epic past is still evident.
+According to ancient Spanish chronicles Cusco was also a place of vast wealth, with streets adorned with temples and incredible shrines.
+Although nowadays many of the city’s Inca structures have colonial Spanish buildings superimposed on top of them, Cusco’s epic past is still very much evident.
 After a free morning to relax, we will collect you for a half day tour of Cusco and surrounding attractions.
-The tour includes a visit to Cusco Cathedral, the Inca Temple of the Sun, Saqsayhuman and Q’enko.
+The tour includes a visit to Cusco Cathedral, the Inca Temple of the Sun, Sacsayhuaman and Q’enko.

 Day 10: Free morning in Cusco, afternoon flight to Lima, international flight departure

 We leave this morning as free time so that you can enjoy Cusco a little more.
 For an insight into local life, why not take a walk to the San Pedro Market and see how Cusqueñans really live.
 Marvel at the products on sale from many regions of Peru.
-Delights at the market include unknown fruits from the tropics of the Amazon, to through to cooked foods from the Andean Region like Cuy Chactado (fried guinea-pig) or perhaps Caldo de Cabeza (cows head soup).
-If you just want to take it easy, then head to one of the many second floor coffee shops overlooking Cusco’s main square Plaza de Armas.
-Enjoy a final moment to soak up the atmosphere of this vibrant Inca/Spanish Andean city.
+Delights at the market include unknown fruits from the tropics of the Amazon, through to cooked foods from the Andean Region like Cuy Chactado (fried guinea-pig) or perhaps Caldo de Cabeza (cows head soup).
+If you just want to take it easy, then head to one of the many second floor coffee shops overlooking Cusco’s main square Plaza de Armas and watch Andean life unfold.
+Enjoy these final moments to soak up the atmosphere of this vibrant Inca/Spanish Andean city.